Clone Starter Project

 @app.route('/greeting') def greeting(): return "Hello there, thank you for visiting my new route"

-You need to stop and restart the server in order to see your changes.
+You need to stop and restart the server to see your changes.

 Push the Changes